 This butterfly is so pretty!
 Oh and that smile!
 How cute!

 I don’t why but this one looks the most realistic to me.
-Definitely my favorite of all three. 😁
+Definitely my favorite of all three butterflies. 😁

-That’s it for this butterfly project!
+That’s it for this Mother’s day butterfly gift!
 I hope you’re inspired to make your own.
-They would make lovely gifts for your mom or grandchildren.
-The kiddos loved this butterflies.
-I wasn’t even done with them and all the kiddos already called out who’s keeping which one. 😂
+They would make lovely gifts for your loved ones.
+My little nieces were so excited to get one of these!
+I wasn’t even done with them and they had already called out who’s keeping which one. 😂